Gardener’s Hands 101: Protection & Cleaning Tips

 2 TBS olive oil

-- Fill a bowl with warm water then add the milk and olive oil.
-After washing hands to remove surface dirt, soak hands in the warm soak for about 20 minutes.
-Stains should lift.
+- Fill a bowl with ingredients.
+After washing off surface grime, soak them in the mixture for about 20 minutes.

 If you make your own laundry soap, just dip your hands in the bucket of laundry soap, then rub them a little and rinse, all the grime will be gone in a flash!
 Apply a little hand lotion and you’re done.